dylansun/LeetcodeContest/ReadMe.md

 #Leetcode contest

 This repo. contains my recent code for recent leetcode contest

 Name style:

-B for Bi-Weekly contest
+* B for Bi-Weekly contest

-C for Weekly
+* C for Weekly

+Notes:

 The code is accept during the contest.
 But since the test cases are always weak, they may not work in some cases.
 If so, pls raise a issue.